Methyl-ONN-azoxymethanol beta-D-glucosyltransferase

-Thus, the two substrates of this enzyme are UDP-glucose and methyl-ONN-azoxymethanol, whereas its two products are UDP and cycasin.
+The two substrates of this enzyme characterised from Cycas revoluta are methylazoxymethanol acetate (MAM) and UDP-glucose.
+Its products are the neurotoxic glucoside, cycasin, and uridine diphosphate (UDP).

 This enzyme belongs to the family of glycosyltransferases, specifically the hexosyltransferases.
 The systematic name of this enzyme class is UDP-glucose:methyl-ONN-azoxymethanol beta-D-glucosyltransferase.
 Other names in common use include cycasin synthase, uridine diphosphoglucose-methylazoxymethanol glucosyltransferase, and UDP-glucose-methylazoxymethanol glucosyltransferase.